 Amsterdam is arguably one of the most beautiful capital cities in Europe and I consider myself fortunate to live here.
 With its gorgeous canals and historic canal houses, world-class museums, vibrant nightlife and top-notch restaurants, there are lots of things to do in Amsterdam.
 For returning visitors, I highly recommend visiting other places near Amsterdam as there is so much to see within an hour’s train or car journey from Amsterdam.
 From picturesque medieval towns to the famous tulip fields, national parks, castles and windmills, there’s a plethora of interesting places to visit near Amsterdam.
 Here are my recommendations for places you can visit as day trips from Amsterdam:

 18 day trips from Amsterdam

 Leiden is home to the country’s oldest university (Leiden University, since 1575), centuries-old buildings and the famous Leiden Botanical Garden (founded in 1590 and where the tulip was first introduced in Western Europe).
 Leiden University is still one of the top universities in Europe, having produced 13 Nobel prize winners, and with students from around the world, creates a vibrant, international atmosphere in the city.
 Leiden is also famous as the birthplace of Rembrandt and played a pivotal role in the Dutch revolt against the Spanish occupation in the 16th century.

-These days, visitors can stroll around the picturesque canals and the city’s ‘hofjes’ (courtyards), visit the Leiden Botanical Garden (Hortus Botanicus Leiden), the Burcht (Castle) of Leiden and the Pieterskerk (which is especially interesting for American visitors due to its connection with the earliest Pilgrims).
+These days, visitors can stroll around the picturesque canals, cosy lanes and the city’s ‘hofjes’ (courtyards), visit the Leiden Botanical Garden (Hortus Botanicus Leiden), the Burcht (Castle) of Leiden and the Pieterskerk (which is especially interesting for American visitors due to its connection with the earliest Pilgrims).
 One hotel in Leiden I can recommend is the Boutique Hotel d’Oude Moorsch.